Lucy develops and uses the AQUM model for forecasting regional air quality.

 Lucy is responsible for developing the Met Office's operational air quality forecast system AQUM (Air Quality in the Unified Model).
-AQUM is a regional air quality configuration of the Met Office Unified Model and runs each day to produce forecasts of the Daily Air Quality Index out to five days ahead.
+AQUM is a regional air quality configuration of the Met Office Unified Model and runs each day to produce forecasts of the Air pollution out to five days ahead.

 Lucy works on verifying the performance of AQUM against observations, both in near-real time and for case study simulations, as well as conducting work to improve the forecasts by incorporating recent observations.

 Lucy graduated from Warwick University in 2007 with a BSc in Mathematics before completing an MSc in Atmosphere, Ocean and Climate at Reading University.
 Lucy was awarded the MSc dissertation prize for her dissertation which used NAME to examine the impact on tracer dispersion of high temporal and spatial resolution meteorology during the ETEX project.